Code-Institute-Submissions/TeachFlow/README.md

     * [Javascript](https://www.w3schools.com/js/DEFAULT.asp) was used to create the onclick playsound function.

 * **Song lesson**
-    * A youtube video (iframe) and content block create the song lesson.
+    * A YouTube video (iframe) and content block create the song lesson.
     * Duration for the lesson is listed at 20 - 30 minutes.
     * The iframe size decreases with smaller device sizes.